 We hope you enjoyed these some fun, engaging Python exercises.
 These mini-projects can help build Python fluency, and are great ways to get your student problem solving.

-If you enjoyed these challenges and would like to work on full-scale Python projects, we recommend signing up for the best Python classes for kids, including our Python for AI series of classes.
-Python for AI 1 will be great for students who are still brushing up on their fundamental coding skills.
-Students who were able to successfully complete all or most of these challenges may start with Python for AI 2, which covers advanced topics and involve longer, more involved projects.
+If you enjoyed these challenges and would like to work on full-scale Python projects, we recommend signing up for the best Python classes for kids, including our Python for AI series of classes, which cover advanced topics and involve longer, more involved projects.

 Up next, for even more activities to build your skills, explore fun Python projects for kids.